ypaulsussman/convenience_scripts/README.md

     - indexing [MIA's collection-metadata](https://github.com/artsmia/collection/tree/master/objects) to Elasticsearch (_focuses only on_ `terms`_-bucketable fields_);
     - exploring the characteristics of what's currently on display.

-  - `ankify_markdown.rb` is for converting your Markdown notes to Anki-friendly HTML.
+  - `ankify_markdown.rb` is for converting your Markdown notes to Anki-friendly HTML (and effectively identical to the similarly-named script in the `node_scripts/` dir)

   - `meditations_scraper.rb` is for downloading `.mp3` files from that one meditation guide you like, so you don't have to always access through browser.